Sir Richard Rich

 A fictional villain

 Readers of C. J. Sansom's series of novels featuring the hunchback lawyer Matthew Shardlake will be familiar with the portrayl of Sir Richard as a thoroughly unpleasant and untrustworthy character.
-The torture of Anne Askew is a prominent aspect of the sixth novel in the series "Lamentation".
+The torture of Anne Askew is a prominent aspect of the sixth novel in the series "Lamentation" whilst Rich is Lord Chancellor in the most recent novel, "Tombland".